CambridgeSemiticsLab/BH_time_collocations/project_code/README.md

-# Kingham Thesis Analysis Package
+# Project Code

-This repo contains a custom python package that is used for running the analyses.
+This repo contains a custom python package that is used for running the pipeline and analyses, `kingham_thesis`.